 Montana’s capital city, Helena, rests at the very heart of the Big Sky State.
 Located halfway between Yellowstone National Park and Glacier National Park, Helena has a rich gold-mining history, and it’s now become known as a community of dedicated outdoor enthusiasts.
 Surrounded by national forests, trout-laden rivers, and broad, sweeping valleys, Helena is a world-class destination for outdoor recreation.
 Want to see for yourself what draws so many people to Helena?
-Here are 10 of the top fun things to do in and around Helena, Montana.
+Here are 10 of the top fun things to do in Helena, Montana.

 1. Enjoy a World-Class Fly-Fishing Scene